rmcanany/SolidEdgeHousekeeper/README.md

 If you want to help out on Housekeeper, sign up as a beta tester!
-Beta testing is nothing more than doing your own workflow on your own files and letting me know if you run into problems.
-It isn't meant to be a lot of work.
+Beta testing is nothing more than doing your own workflow on your own files and letting me know if you run into problems.ï¿½It isn't meant to be a lot of work.
 The big idea is to make the program better for you and everyone else!

 If you know .NET, or want to learn, there's more